 This qualitative study provides valuable insights into the perspectives of POs within the Massachusetts Probation Service regarding probation conditions, particularly the perception of those that are burdensome and difficult to monitor.
 However, there are several limitations to consider.
 The study was conducted within a single state's probation system.
 While this allowed for an in-depth examination of the local context, the findings may not be fully generalizable to probation systems in other states with different policies, practices, and organizational cultures .In addition, the study relied on self-reported data from probation officers, which may be subject to social desirability bias or other limitations inherent in qualitative interviews.
 Incorporating additional data sources, such as observations of probation meetings or case file reviews, could strengthen the validity of the findings.
 Finally, using quasi-statistics helps to quantify how often themes emerged across interviews but is limited because it relies on open-ended conversations instead of structured surveys where closed-ended questions are uniformly presented to respondents (Becker, 1970).

 Future research directions should focus on investigating the perspectives of other key stakeholders, such as judges, prosecutors, defense attorneys, and clients themselves, to gain a more comprehensive understanding of the challenges and potential solutions surrounding unenforceable probation conditions.
 Our future intention is to develop and evaluate interventions or policy changes aimed at improving the appropriateness and enforceability of probation conditions, in alignment with the principles of the evidence-based practice (EBP) rehabilitative model and Risk-Need-Responsivity framework.
-Such interventions or policies could focus on providing training and tools to probation staff for crafting more parsimonious, enforceable conditions tailored to individuals' criminogenic risks and needs.
+Such interventions or policies could focus on providing training and tools to probation staff for crafting more parsimonious, enforceable conditions, tailored to individuals' criminogenic risks and needs.

 Conclusion: The Limits of Unenforceable Probation Conditions